Russlyman/thought/README.md

 #### Colour Scheme

+I used an off the shelf colour scheme from the website Open Colour and chose a purple theme as I found this to be calming, I took into consideration the colour contrast and tested this against the background using http://colourcontrast.cc

 ### Accessibility Considerations

 To ensure accessibility on the website I used alt text on the images I and aria attributes, I also used colours with an appropriate contrast to retain readability, and my choice of font was also chosen with accessibility in mind.